Set

 .entries()

-enables you to convert a Set to a Map:
+enables us to convert a Set to a Map:

 const set = new Set(['a', 'b', 'c']);